evdcush/TensorFlow-wheels/README.md

 > `Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -msse4.1 -msse4.2 -mavx -mavx2 -mfma`

 ##### The just letting the build default do it for you automatically way
 There's no reason you need to specify any of those instructions to the build configuration.
 It will do it for you by default.
-Note that the configuration default for optimzation flags is said to be `-march=native`.
+Note that the configuration default for optimization flags is said to be `-march=native`.

 `-march=native` means your native x86_64 microarchitecture--in other words, the instruction set supported by your CPU.
 So if you just don't specify anything to the tensorflow build config, it will automatically build tensorflow to be optimized for your machine via `-march=native`.
 In fact, the only way Tensorflow knows it was not compiled to use those instruction sets is because it checks the capabilities of your architecture by looking at what instructions are supported by GCC by `march=native` So if you got warnings for `SSE4.1, SSE4.2, AVX, AVX2, FMA`, it's because your `march=native` says you can do them.